google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/create-a-great-notification.markdown

 ## Always use a title, description, and icon

 A notification takes a number of options.
 To be minimally user-friendly you should always include a title, description, and icon.
-Do so with options parameter of the `showNotification()` method.
+Do this with the options parameter of the `showNotification()` method.
 For example:

 {% highlight javascript %}